jobergum/dense-vector-ranking-performance/README.md

        200 :     5150
 </pre>

 As seen from the above output from vespa-fbench the Vespa.ai engine is about 5 times faster then Elastic for this particular use case.
-119.24 ms for ES versus 23.12 ms for Vespa.
+Average latency is 119.24 ms for Elastic versus 23.12 ms for Vespa.

 Note that the obtained query rate is with 1 client and is simply a function of the average latency.
-Also note that the average versus 99p latency does not differ significantly as each query recalls the same amount of documents (60K).
+Also note that the average versus 95-99p latency does not differ significantly as each query recalls the same amount of documents (60K).
 Elastic seem to set a maximum of number of hits it collects and reports a hit count of 10K while Vespa calculates the exact total count (60K).
+[Elastic doc tracking total hits](https://www.elastic.co/guide/en/elasticsearch/reference/7.0/search-request-track-total-hits.html )

-Sample debug queries which demonstrates this.
+Sample debug queries which demonstrates this:.

 **Elastic**